U.S. ranks No. 1 for ICOs, followed by Switzerland and Singapore

 “ICOs continue to gain momentum.
 They raised $6.3 billion in the first quarter of 2018 — more than was raised in all of 2017,” said Andrea-Franco Stöhr, CEO of CFC, said in a statement.
 “This research is a great resource for the next generation of projects.
 It helps us understand which countries are embracing blockchain and crypto, and how.”

-The study also noted that a number of countries are working hard to put in place regulations that would encourage more ICOs, including Estonia, which was home to 4 of the top 100 ICOs, and Russia, which had 6.
+The study also noted that a number of countries are working hard to put in place regulations that would encourage more ICOs, including Estonia, which was home to four of the top 100 ICOs, and Russia, which had six.